annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 So here are the main takeaways:

-1. Optimize for executive priorities — execs think horizontally across the business, optimizing for company-wide impact, so tie your proposals to broad business outcomes.
+1. Optimise for executive priorities — execs think horizontally across the business, optimising for company-wide impact, so tie your proposals to broad business outcomes.
 Show how you’ll measure impact, always include the “so what,” and explain technical concepts clearly.
 1. Bottom line up front — executives have broader spans of responsibility, meaning less time per area.
 Lead with a short executive summary stating what decision you need and why.
 Only include what’s crucial for decision-making, and anticipate the questions they’ll ask: cost, ROI, alternatives, timing, risks, and how you’ll measure success.
 1. Be your own translation layer — don’t expect your CTO or other execs to translate technical details into business language.
 Do that work yourself by connecting engineering work to the business outcomes they care about.